snapview/sunrise/README.md

 ##### Object's field

-To extract one field from an object you can use `field` function
+To extract one field from an object you can use the `field` function

 ```typescript
 const x = cell({ a: 1, b: 2 })